John A Forlines III

 Executive in Residence of Economics

-John A. Forlines III is Chairman and Chief Investment Officer of JAForlines Family Office (FFO), a New York and North Carolina-based investment firm specializing in venture investments and real estate.
-FFO’s venture focus is on financial services technology, transaction processing and mobile applications.
+John A. Forlines III is Chairman and Chief Investment Officer of JAForlines Family Office (FFO), a New York and North Carolina-based investment firm specializing in venture investments and private equity.
+FFO’s venture focus is on financial services & consumer disruption, transaction processing and mobile applications.
 FFO is also active in charitable support for education in the United States.
-Mr. Forlines is an Executive in Residence in the Department of Economics at Duke where he teaches courses on behavioral finance, private equity, and Shakespeare & markets.
+Mr. Forlines is an Executive in Residence in the Department of Economics at Duke where he teaches classes in behavioral finance, decision making and private investing.

-In addition to his work at FFO and Duke University, Mr. Forlines is Chief Investment Officer at W.E.
-Donoghue & Co., a Boston-based investment management company specializing in separately managed accounts, mutual funds and model strategies for broker/dealers, RIAs and their representatives.
+In addition to his work at FFO and Duke University, Mr. Forlines is an investor in and Strategic Advisor for DigiSure, an early stage company focused on insurance markets for shared economy transactions.
+He is also a Board member of Donoghue & Co., a Boston-based investment management company.
 Mr. Forlines enjoyed a long career with J.P.
 Morgan from 1985-2000, serving various roles within the firm, including Vice President of Structured Products, Co-Head of the U.S. Private Equity Group, Managing Director in the Securities Business Development Group and Managing Director and Co-Head of U.S. Tech, Media & Telecom Investment Banking.

 Mr. Forlines has served on the Girl Scouts of America National Investment Committee and is on the Board of Shakespeare’s Globe in London and the Duke University Athletic Advisory Board.
 He is a Trustee of the North Shore Wildlife Sanctuary and the Ruth Z. Fleishman Foundation.
-John and his wife, Anne, have three children living in New York: a daughter working in the wedding and fashion industry, a daughter in The Columbia University Post baccalaureate Premedical Program and a son employed in investment management.
+John and his wife, Anne, have three children living in the New York area: a daughter working in the wedding and fashion industries, a daughter in medical school and a son employed in investment management.

 - J.D., Duke University 1982